 The fourth chapter is about my thoughts on the further development, and the fifth is the documentation of the building process.

-The sixth contains my sources, a list of instrument makers who build such instruments and acknowledgements.”
+The sixth contains my sources, a list of instrument makers who build such instruments and acknowledgments.”

 Looks like a great university project, Oliver – thanks for sharing!